wootra/jotai-reloadable/README.md

-when you don't want to reload jotai loadable object multiple times and the case is limited, using a pure jotai / loadable object could be the best practice. (<https://github.com/pmndrs/jotai/discussions/1822>)
+when you don't want to reload jotai loadable object multiple times and the case is limited, using a pure jotai / loadable object could be the best practice. (<https://github.com/pmndrs/jotai/discussions/1822>) If you're a slave of the lazyness, you might want to use simpleReloadable that is almost identical of the simple code.

 ```jsx
 const fetchFunc = ...